- Am I eligible to submit a paper to JPIA?

 - When will I be notified of the results?

-Contributions are adjudicated during Reading Weekend, which is usually held in the beginning of February of each year.
-You can expect to hear from us by mid-February about the result of your submission.
+Contributions are adjudicated during Reading Weekend, held in February each year.
+You can expect to hear from us by the end of February about the result of your submission.

 - Is offer of publication conditional?